lichess-org/berserk/README.rst

     client.tv.stream_current_game
     client.tv.get_best_ongoing

-Details for each function can be found in the `(not fully up to date) documentation <https://berserk.readthedocs.io>`_.
+Details for each function can be found in the `documentation <https://lichess-org.github.io/berserk/>`_.